Miss Teacher Bangs a Boy: Plot

 Cartman brings the two to Principal Victoria's office, though reveals he is more frustrated by the fact Ike lacked a hall pass during the ordeal rather than the dubious relationship itself.
 At the insistence of Principal Victoria, Miss Stevenson is begrudgingly arrested by the policemen and fired from her job.
 She escapes a prison sentence by using the "Mel Gibson Defense," claiming she is an alcoholic and was not responsible for her actions, much to Cartman's frustration.
 Ike, aware that Kyle indirectly played a role in the events, disowns him as his brother when the latter attempts to explain the morally dubious nature of the former's relationship.

 After a quick trip to rehab, Miss Stevenson talks Ike into fleeing with her to Milan (which the infant mistakes for the Disney film Mulan).
 Cartman learns they have purchased plane tickets for a flight which will depart the following morning, and searches their hotel with Kyle and his new crew, in which Cartman paid them for $15, Leroy, their assistant, Earl, their driver, and Beth, Dawg's wife.
 Hotel employees call the police due to the commotion they're causing.
-With the police now present, Miss Stephenson tries to flee with Ike.
+With the police now present, Miss Stevenson tries to flee with Ike.
 The police corner Stevenson, Ike, and Cartman's crew on the roof, though Cartman assures them that he is a hallway monitor and has the authority to perform such an operation.
-Miss Stephenson tries to fulfill the suicide pact she had made with Ike by hurling themselves off the roof, though Ike is dissuaded after Kyle gives an impassioned speech that Ike should enjoy his life before considering a serious relationship, while Miss Stevenson falls to her death.
+Miss Stevenson tries to fulfill the suicide pact she had made with Ike by hurling themselves off the roof, though Ike is dissuaded after Kyle gives an impassioned speech that Ike should enjoy his life before considering a serious relationship, while Miss Stevenson falls to her death.

 Kyle thanks Cartman for assisting him, though Cartman claims he is simply satisfied that "[his] hallways are clean".
-Cartman then continues a video he has been producing during the episode, claiming failing to follow Christian values results in ending up like Miss Stephenson as a police officer tells him he must get off the roof.
+Cartman then continues a video he has been producing during the episode, claiming failing to follow Christian values results in ending up like Miss Stevenson as a police officer tells him he must get off the roof.
 Cartman responds that he was done filming his video anyhow, as the episode ends.